-Dalwhinnie distillery was founded in 1898 by John Grant of Grantown-on-Spey, George Sellar and Alexander Mackenzie, both of nearby Kingussie.
-They enlisted the renowned distillery architect Charles Doig to design the facility, and invested around £10,000 of their money into the build.
-They succeeded in getting the project off the ground but were in liquidation within a year.
+Dalwhinnie distillery was founded in 1898 by John Grant of Grantown-on-Spey with George Sellar and Alexander Mackenzie, both from nearby Kingussie.
+They enlisted the renowned distillery architect Charles Doig to design the facility and invested around £10,000 of their own money.
+Together, they succeeded in getting the project off the ground but their venture was in liquidation within the year.

-Dalwhinnie stands 1164 feet above sea level, making it the highest distillery in Scotland and leaving it at the mercy of some very temperamental weather.
-It is surrounded by some spectacular scenery which I was able to see for myself upon a recent visit there.
+Dalwhinnie stands 1164 feet above sea level, giving it a claim to being the highest distillery in Scotland.
+Its elevation also leaves the distillery somewhat at the mercy of some very temperamental weather condition but compensation comes in the form of the spectacular scenery.
+Something I was able to see for myself during a recent visit.

-I arrived at Dalwhinnie in late June having admired it from the road previously.
-A better look confirmed my initial impression that this was a fine looking distillery, one which must surely rank as one of the most attractive in the Highlands.
-Whitewashed buildings crowned by central, twin pagoda’s, nestle in a wild, rugged landscape.
+I arrived at Dalwhinnie in late June having long admired the distillery in passing.
+A closer look. confirmed my initial impression that this is a fine-looking distillery, that must surely rank as one of the most attractive in the Highlands.
+Its attractive whitewashed buildings are crowned by twin magnificent pagodas and it sits in a wild and rugged landscape.

-*Alas, photos were not allowed inside the distillery (never quite understood that one) so all shots are external or inside the visitor centre.
+*Alas, photos were not allowed inside the distillery so all shots are external or inside the visitor centre.

-Our tour guide Davy offered a warm welcome and provided an informative and entertaining look round the distillery and warehouse before leading us back to the visitor centre to be greeted with an enticing lineup of six drams, each paired with a beautifully crafted chocolate from Iain Burnett.
-There were samples of Dalwhinnie 15 year old, Distillers Edition, Winter’s Gold, Distillery Only, 21 year old and a wonderful single cask which had apparently never been bottled for sale.
-I was quite impressed with the whole range and decided to buy a bottle of the 15 year old to enjoy at home and of course, to review.
+Our guide, Davy, offered a warm welcome and gave us an informative and entertaining tour of the distillery.
+Afterwards, he led us back to the visitor centre where we were greeted by an enticing lineup of six drams, each one paired with a beautifully crafted chocolate from Iain Burnett.
+There were samples of Dalwhinnie’s 15-year-old, of the Distillers Edition, the Winter’s Gold, the Distillery Only, and a 21-year-old, as well as a wonderful single cask that had apparently never been bottled for sale.
+I was quite impressed with the whole selection but decided to take home a bottle of the standard 15-year-old.

-Taste: Toffee & Malt, Caramel, Chocolate and a touch of Wood Spice, again just the softest hint of Peat.
+Taste: Toffee and malt, caramel and chocolate and a touch of oaky spice.
+Again, the softest hint of peat.